 Have lunch at the G Adventures-supported Parwa community restaurant.
 Learn about the G Adventures for Good project and eat a delicious buffet-style lunch.
 Proceeds of this meal go directly back to the remote community.

-Return to the Sacred Valley with the CEO to explore the sites of the Maras Salt Mines and the ancient Incan agricultural terraces of Moray.
+Return to the Sacred Valley with your CEO to explore the sites of the Maras Salt Mines and the ancient Incan agricultural terraces of Moray.
 Continue on a scenic drive through small villages and stunning views of the Andean countryside.
 Stop for a picnic lunch at Piuray Lagoon and opt to explore by kayak or stand-up paddleboard.
 Return to Cusco for the evening.

 Leave the hikers to start their trek and head out to explore Moray and Maras ancient Incan ruins.
 Enjoy a scenic drive through Andean farmland on the way to Piuray Lagoon.